 1. Credit Card Points

-There are so many people who attribute their annual vacations, fancy hotel stays and luxurious spa treatments to their credit card points.
+Some so many people attribute their annual vacations, fancy hotel stays, and luxurious spa treatments to their credit card points.
 When your credit card points add up, you can use them on a variety of purchases.
-If you have a credit card with a specific airline, use their point system in order to save up for a flight.
+If you have a credit card with a specific airline, use their point system to save up for a flight.
 Just by using the credit card on your usual expenses, you’ll end up accumulating points.
 There are tons of people who look like they’re buying all of these luxurious experiences when they’re actually talented at using their credit card points to their advantage.
-When you use the credit card points in the correct way, you don’t need to come out of pocket for that first-class airline ticket you’ve had your eye on.
+When you correctly use the credit card points, you don’t need to come out of pocket for that first-class airline ticket you’ve had your eye on.

 2. Access to Increased Capital